hankmorgan/UnderworldExporter/readme.txt

 		UW0 will take you straight to the game world.
 		For SHOCK and TNOVA you can select a level to load from the drop down boxes.

 	*If you own the gog.com versions you may need to extract the game files first.
 In the gog game folder find the file game.gog.
-Extract it using 7-zip or your file extractor of choice and point your paths to this data.
+Extract it using 7-zip or your file extractor of choice and point your paths to this extracted data.

 3  The following are the default controls